team2393/FRC2025/README.md

  * Now: Prepare for next season.
-   Up-front information may appear on https://github.com/wpilibsuite/2025Beta
+   Up-front information may appear on https://github.com/wpilibsuite/2025Beta As of Oct.
+16, WPILib and NI tools are available.
+   As soon as vendor libs are added, port swervebot to 2025 API.

    Start with the "WPILib Installation Guide" mentioned above.
    Read the Software manual.
 Read all of it until "Advanced programming".